DarriEy/CONFLUENCE/INSTALL.md

 # INSTALLATION & ENVIRONMENT SETUP

-**Note:** CONFLUENCE attempts to install and configure external tools automatically, but HPC environments vary.
+**Note:** SYMFLUENCE attempts to install and configure external tools automatically, but HPC environments vary.
 Use these recipes as starting points and adjust for your system.

 ---